 This would remove the actual user, preventing them from accessing your server using the login credentials associated with that account, but keep all of their files.

-If you wanted to remove all files from username_to_delete_here, including their home directory and the user account itself, you could do so via the following command issued as the root or sudo user.
+If you wanted to remove all files including their home directory and the user account itself, you could do so via the following command issued as the root or sudo user.
 If you're using a sudo user, please ensure that you add sudo before the command:

 userdel -r username_to_delete_here